kattiest/SCUpdootHelper/README.md

 # SCUpdootHelper
 Overview

 The Star Citizen Update Helper is a C++ program designed to assist users in managing their Star Citizen game installation by providing the ability to delete specific folders associated with the game.
-The program offers two main functionalities:
+The program offers three main functionalities:

     Delete Star Citizen Folders: This option allows users to delete all folders within the %localappdata%\Star Citizen directory.

     Delete User Folders: This option recursively searches for and deletes "USER" folders within the specified Star Citizen installation directories.

+     Backup Keybinds, Settings including keybinds, and stick settings

 Features